 Pagan Kennedy’s Living

 In articles and cartoons that address the difficulty of staying hip in the ’90s, Pagan provides a welcome alternative to People magazine and the later works of Hegel.
 Cruise through this book only if you want a extremely entertaining read and the opportunity to develop an unhealthy fixation on the fabulous Pagan Kennedy.
 Release date: November 2015

 A Microwaved Cultural Chronicle of the 1970s from Pagan Kennedy.

 In this hilarious, highly personalized popular history of what may be the goofiest of modern decades, Kennedy offers her insightful version of “guerrilla nostalgia.”
 Release date: Fall 2016

 We All Scream

 “Gifford’s Ice Cream was one of the most popular small businesses in Washington, DC for over 70 years, an empire built on sweetness.
 But few people know the bitter betrayals and darkness that destroyed the family who founded it.”
 From Andrew Gifford comes the shocking memoir of the Gifford family, and the rise and fall of Gifford’s Ice Cream.
 All of the secret family recipes will be reprinted for public use.
-Release date: September 2015.
+This will be published outside SFWP and we are currently seeking representation.
 Monthly updates featured on the publisher’s blog.